Follow a common-sense approach to your personal and property safety at Princeton. Read these guidelines to find out how.

 Blue light emergency phone service

-Pick up any blue light phone located throughout campus and push the red button to report an emergency.
+Pick up any blue light phone located throughout the campus and push the red button to report an emergency.

 Laptop cable lock